Jiggled interferometer: Ground-based gravitational wave detector using rapidly-repeated free-falling test masses

 To illustrate the spectral effects of detrending, we simulate a composite signal containing GW components at 0.1, 1, and 10 Hz, plus white noise.
 Figure. \ref{fig:4} shows the amplitude spectral density (ASD) before and after detrending with a jiggling frequency $f_\mathrm{j}$ = 100 Hz.
 The white noise is generated independently for each segment.
 In Fig. \ref{fig:4}, the dashed curves indicate the frequency dependence of monochromatic signals and white noise in the reduction ratio before and after detrending below $f_\mathrm{j}$, showing that the SNR decreases proportionally to $f^2$ at frequencies below $f_\mathrm{j}$.
 This result means that the noise dominant around $f_\mathrm{j}$ is down-converted to lower frequencies, with its contribution scaling as $f^{-2}$.

 Several strategies have been considered to mitigate aliasing, but each has limitations.
 First, reducing noise around $f_\mathrm{j}$ before detrending would lower down-converted contributions, but pre-filtering distorts each segment's trend, making linear subtraction ineffective.
 Second, reconstructing the original signal by slightly overlapping adjacent data segments might seem effective.
 In practice, however, this fails because the noise in each segment is statistically independent, making accurate reconstruction impossible.
 Third, one might attempt to recover the original signal at relevant frequencies by applying the inverse of the matrix associated with the detrending operation.
 Unfortunately, this matrix is not invertible, rendering the method infeasible.
 Finally, matched filtering can suppress some aliased noise, but its effectiveness is limited by noise near $f_\mathrm{j}$.
-Overall, none of these approaches restores the original signal-to-noise ratio (SNR), leaving aliasing unresolved.
+More generally, neither pre-processing nor post-processing offers a complete mitigation: pre-filtering that suppresses noise near $f_\mathrm{j}$ distorts the intra-segment trend itself and thereby makes detrending ineffective, while detrending is a non-invertible projection at the segment level, so the associated SNR loss cannot be recovered by post-processing alone.